whoitelogo

 Behavioral DoS

-Behavioral analytics and machine learning provide highly accurate L7 DoS detection and mitigation.
+Behavioral analytics and machine learning ensure highly accurate L7 DoS detection and mitigation.

 API protocol security

-Deploys tools that secure GraphQL, REST/JSON, XML, and GWT APIs.
+Implements tools that secure GraphQL, REST/JSON, XML and GWT APIs.

-Protects against brute-force attacks that use stolen credentials.
+Protects against brute force attacks using stolen credentials.

-Protects apps from automated attacks by bots and other malicious tools.
+Protects applications from automated attacks by bots and other malicious tools.

 WHY ADVANCED WAF?

-Protect against the most prevalent attacks on your apps, without having to update the apps themselves.
+Protect against the most widespread attacks on your apps, without having to update the apps themselves.

 Automated attacks and bots can overwhelm application resources.

-Application-layer attacks can evade signature and reputation-based security solutions.
+Application-level attacks can bypass signature and reputation-based security solutions.

 Credential theft